chrisglein/chrisglein.github.io/heist/new-rules.md

 <img class="card" alt="obstacle card" style="float: right; max-width: 300px" src="new-rulebook/obstacle.png"/>

 Each obstacle may have the following elements:
-- One or more required talents with a target number
+- One or more required skills with a target number
 - Failure penalty
 - Success reward
 - Payout (bottom right)